Johnny Cash: Early life

-Later in life, Johnny Cash met with the then-laird of Falkland in Fife, Major Michael Crichton-Stuart, and the singer became interested in his Scots ancestry.
-He traced his Scottish surname to 11th-century Fife.
-Cash Loch and other locations in Fife are named after distant ancestors.
-He is a distant cousin of British Conservative politician Sir William Cash.
-Cash also had English ancestry.
-Because his mother wanted to name him John and his father preferred to name him Ray when he was born, they compromised on the initials "J. R."

-When Cash enlisted in the Air Force after high school, he was not permitted to use initials as a first name.
-He adopted the name "John R. Cash".
-In 1955, when signing with Sun Records, he started using the name "Johnny Cash".

-In March 1935, when Cash was three years old, the family settled in Dyess, Arkansas, a New Deal colony established during the Great Depression under the administration of President Franklin D. Roosevelt.
-It was intended to give poor families the opportunity to work land that they might later own.
+In March 1935, when Cash was three years old, the family settled in Dyess, Arkansas, a New Deal colony established during the Great Depression under President Franklin D. Roosevelt.
+The program was intended to give poor families the opportunity to work land they might eventually own.
 From the age of five, Cash worked in cotton fields with his family, singing with them as they worked.
-Dyess and the Cash farm suffered a flood during his childhood.
-Later, he wrote the song "Five Feet High and Rising".
-His family's economic and personal struggles during the Great Depression gave him a lifelong sympathy for the poor and working class, and inspired many of his songs.
+Dyess and the Cash farm suffered a flood during his childhood, an experience he later chronicled in the song "Five Feet High and Rising".
+His family's economic and personal struggles during the Great Depression gave him a lifelong sympathy for the poor and working class, inspiring many of his songs.

-In 1944, Cash's older brother Jack, with whom he was close, was cut almost in two by an unguarded table saw at work.
+In 1944, Cash's older brother Jack, with whom he was close, was nearly cut in two by an unguarded table saw at work at age 15.
 He died of his wounds a week later.
-According to Cash's autobiography, he, his mother, and Jack all had a sense of foreboding about that day; his mother urged Jack to skip work and go fishing with Cash, but Jack insisted on working as the family needed the money.
-Cash often spoke of the guilt he felt over the incident.
-He would say that he looked forward to "meeting [his] brother in Heaven".
+According to Cash's autobiography, he, his mother, and Jack all had a sense of foreboding about that day; his mother urged Jack to skip work and go fishing with Cash, but Jack insisted on working because the family needed the money.
+Cash often spoke of the guilt he felt over the incident and said he looked forward to "meeting [his] brother in Heaven".